AragonBlack/fundraising/README.md

 ## Contributing

-We are highly open to the commpunity helping use improve and shape the future of `Aragon Fundraising`.
+We are highly open to the community helping use improve and shape the future of `Aragon Fundraising`.

 ### Install